-The following question from a reader caused me to wonder if tradition or perhaps a cook’s insecurity (if some is needed, add more for good measure) might be the reason there is so much discrepancy across the web regarding the amount of starter needed to make yogurt.
+The following question from a reader caused me to wonder if it the amount of starter was tradition or perhaps a cook’s insecurity (if needed, add more for good measure).
+Could this be the reason there is so much discrepancy across the web regarding the amount of starter required to make yogurt?

 “I have a question about the quantity of “starter” in my homemade Greek yogurt.
 I use 8-9 cups of milk and was told to bring it all to the proper temperature on the stove, then cool down to the proper temperature then…..and, this is my confusion – you suggest 2-3 teaspoons of yogurt (starter) – when my initial recipe says to add 8 ounces – 1 cup of unflavored Greek yogurt – as my “starter”.
 Which is the proper amount of starter to add?
 Is it the 2-3 teaspoons or 8 ounces?
 Have I been adding far too much?”

 I was inspired to experiment.